 - Suboxone has proven effectiveness as part of a comprehensive treatment plan for OUD

-The Recovery Village Palm Beach offers the very best in comprehensive, professional detox and rehab programs.
+The Recovery Village Palm Beach at Baptist Health offers the very best in comprehensive, professional detox and rehab programs.
 If you or a loved one is suffering from opioid misuse or addiction, contact us today to learn more about treatment options like Suboxone that can work well for your situation.

 Chu, Rebecca; Ciani, Alexandra; Rouf, Mena.
 “Opioid agonists, partial agonists, antagonists: Oh my!”
 January 6, 2018.
 Accessed July 20, 2019.